spacemaze/cppl/levitation/Levitation.md

 1. Directories correspond to packages.
 For example, all declarations of package `com::MyOuterScope::MyPackage` should be located at path `<project-root>/MyOuterScope/MyPackage`.
+2. Source files should be named after contained declaration names.
+E.g. if source file contains package namespace with declaration of class 'A' it should be named 'A.cppl'.
-2. In each package file user can declare or define one of the next set of symbols:
+3. In each source file user can declare or define one of the next set of symbols:
 * Class or structure and its out-of-scope member definitions.
 ```cpp